 Introducing a coaching model into a CI program will enhance the overall communication between CI staff and the incarcerated workforce/population.
 The premise of ongoing coaching is to gain timely and relevant feedback in order to assist an individual in developing to their full potential.
 Coaching becomes the model used throughout your CI program and can be used at any level between supervisors and staff members or between staff and incarcerated individuals.
 Coaching does not supplant a Performance Management System but rather supplements it with informal ongoing communication geared toward identifying both successes and opportunities for improvement.
 Coaching is a skill set that should be taught and continually reinforced to ensure it is accomplishing the intended result of influencing sustainable change.

 A performance management system should provide employees with:

 - Ongoing feedback about performance

 - Advice and steps for improving performance

-The goal of a performance management system is to help improve employee performance and ultimately the productivity of the business.
+The goal of a performance management system is to help improve employee performance and ultimately the productivity of the organization.

-Performance management consists of a continuous dialog between supervisors and their workforce in order to set goals and expectations, monitor progress, provide feedback, develop opportunities for improvement and evaluate progress.
-Competency-based performance management focuses on assessing and rewarding both how work is done (process) and the goals achieved (the outcomes).
-Team members are aware of the competencies needed to achieve those goals and emphasis is placed on providing ongoing coaching and feedback.
+Performance management consists of a continuous dialogue between supervisors and their workforce in order to set goals and expectations, monitor progress, provide feedback, develop opportunities for improvement and evaluate progress.
+Competency-based performance management focuses on assessing and rewarding both how work is done (process) and the goals achieved (outcomes).
+Staff are aware of the competencies needed to achieve those goals and emphasis is placed on providing ongoing coaching and feedback.